forc-db/ForC/how_to/edit_the_data_(overview).md

     b.
 Next, save the publication the [References](https://github.com/forc-db/References) repository.

         i.
 Change file name to be citationID.

         ii.
-If adding supplements as separate documents, change the file name so it is clearly appended to citationID.
+If adding supplements as separate documents, create a folder labeled with the publication's citation.ID.
+Change the supplements' file names so they are clearly appended to citationID.
 For example, table S3 of Chave et al 2008 becomes Chave_2008_aefa.tableS3.